123-Abeera/Blockchain/README.md

 --> 19-  Double-spending problem and how bitcoin solves .

---> 20 - Consensus Algorithm.
+--> 20 - Consensus Algorithm

 --> 21- Proof of work vs Proof of stake